 However, if your car scrapes on branches, a pole or a mailbox while driving then you may claim under collision.
 Before you claim you may also look at the deductible and decide if it is worth claiming or not.

 Do Car Insurance Cover Slashed Flat Tires?

-When someone slashes your tires and make it flat then it is vandalism and you may claim under your comprehensive coverage.
+When someone slashes your tires and makes them flat then it is vandalism and you may claim under your comprehensive coverage.
 You may have to report this to the police too.
-However, when you look at the deductible and the depreciated value of the slashed flat tire it may not be worth to claim.
+However, when you look at the deductible and the depreciated value of the slashed flat tire it may not be worth claiming.